lewiscollard/exhaust/README.md

 That's currently a majority of browsers as of September 2020, and soon to be the _overwhelming_ majority once iOS 14 gets widely deployed).

 The rendered HTML output is piped through [Bleach](https://github.com/mozilla/bleach);
-not because I don't trust myself to write safe HTML, but because I don't want an (unlikely) compromise of `/admin/` to turn into an attack on people reading the site.
+this is not because I don't trust myself to write safe HTML, but because I don't want an (unlikely) compromise of `/admin/` to turn into an attack on people reading the site.

 ### Privacy-respecting and noscript-friendly YouTube embeds